 If your furbaby is having trouble breathing, you will need to take them to your veterinarian.
 They may have to perform surgery to correct the nasal passage to improve the airways.
 This is why it’s so important to make sure that you have proper pet insurance for your Pug to take care of these types of issues.

 Your Pugs big cute eyes can be a problem and are known to lead to a number of health problems.
 Every dog is unique and not every Pug will suffer from eye issues.
 Mindy, never had to deal with any of these issues, as she got older, she did suffer from cataracts.

-This conditions of this symptom is it turns the eye really red or pink, kind of like a cherry.
+The conditions of this symptom are it turns the eye really red or pink, kind of like a cherry.
 Cherry Eye is usually caused by an inflamed or infected tear duct.